statphysandml/ODEVisualization/README.md

 The library can be used to:

 - Find and valuate fixed points (attractive and repulsive) in the high-dimensional flow field.
-- Visualise two dimensional views of the high-dimensional flow field.
+- Visualize two dimensional views of the high-dimensional flow field.
 - Integrate the set of ODEs.

 Support and Development